BruOp/personal-website/content/blog/frustum_culling/index.md

 ## Conclusion

-To recap, for our contrived example we've **brought down our frame time from 8.2 ms to 3.3 ms**, without having to make any significant changes to our data structures, bring in acceleration structures or introduce multi-threaded execution.
-There is probably still significant headroom for improvement I think -- the lower bound is likely going to be determined by the bandwidth limitations around writing to our visibility list.
+To recap, for our contrived example we've **brought down our frame time from 8.2 ms to 3.3 ms** with frustum culling.
+Introducing SIMD in a small part of the code was also pretty impactful, cutting down the cost of culling by about 75%.
+There is probably still significant headroom for improvement -- the lower bound is likely going to be determined by the bandwidth limitations around writing to our visibility list.
 Currently, we're reaching about `32 bits * 1e4 / 3.0e-4s ~= 1e9 bits/s ~= 1 GB/s` in this worst case.

 Additionally, I just want to re-iterate that _I am not experienced with SIMD intrinsics_.
 If you know of a better way to perform any parts of the above, please let me know in the comments, by email or through twitter [@BruOps](https://twitter.com/BruOps).

-Also there is a subtle problem with my culling code.
+There is also a subtle problem with my culling code.
 If the OBB is large compared to the view frustum, then this code will produce false negatives.
 We should probably also perform the reciprocal test and check whether any of the frustum corners fall within the OBB.
 This is really only a problem at the near plane, so we might be able to get away with just testing those four corners.

 Finally, I just want to highlight that while profiling with PIX I encountered pretty high variability in CPU execution times.
-I expected CPU timings to vary by 10-20% but I often had events exhibit single frame "spikes" who's execution time were orders of magnitude higher than the other recorded times rest within a capture of a few seconds.
-Other times, there would be smaller spike that were only 2-5 times larger.
+I expected CPU timings to vary by 10-20% but I often had events exhibit single frame "spikes" where execution times were orders of magnitude higher than usual (within a capture of a few seconds).
+Other times, there would be smaller spikes that were only 2-5 times larger.
 Taking a look at the timeline, I saw that in these cases the thread my code was running on would stall, but it seems pretty non-deterministic since it'd happen for a few frames, and then wouldn't.
-The camera isn't moving at this time, and as far as I know there are no allocations during the frame, so I'm not sure what's causing the variability between frames.
+The camera wasn't moving at all during the recordings, and as far as I know there were no allocations during the frame, so I'm not sure what was causing the variability between frames.

-Thanks for reading this far!
-Hope you have a happy holidays and that 2021 is kinder to us all.
+Thanks for reading til the end!
+Shout out to the folks on the [Graphics Programming discord](https://discord.com/invite/Eb7P3wH) who provided guidance and rubber ducking.
+I hope you and your loved ones have a happy holiday, and that 2021 is kinder to us all.